C. V. Runganada Sastri: Early career

 Upon completion of his graduation, Sastri wanted to teach at the College of Engineering which was being planned.
 But the hostile attitude of the government, as well as his father's failing health, forced Runganada Sastri to return to Chittoor where he got a position as a clerk in the Subordinate Judge's Court at a salary of Rs.
 70. During this time, Sastri displayed his rare aptitude for languages, mastering Telugu, Marathi, Hindustani, Persian and Kannada, in each of which he demonstrated himself to be unsurpassed in the reckoning when formally examined for the role of Chief Interpreter into the Supreme Court at Madras.
 Sastri was soon appointed Chief Interpreter at a pay of Rs.
 2,000 - 2,500 a month.
 While serving as Chief Interpreter, Sastri mastered French and German, displaying his command of the former when some Francophones unexpectedly presented testimony to the court, despite no expectation that he would have the language, astonishing the Chief Justice, Sir Edward John Gambier, who extolled “the remarkable ease and accuracy with which he could speak French and German” in an encomium quoted in some of his obituaries.

 In German, Sir P. S. Sivaswami Iyer further recorded the Hamburger Gustav Solomon Oppert, who arrived in 1872 from Oxford to take up the Professorship of Sanskrit and Comparative Philology, affirming his native-like facility with.
 In Latin, he favoured Cicero over all others, followed by Virgil, both featuring prominently in a personal library of some 3,000 foreign texts.
-At his death, he had mastered Arabic, Greek, and Italian, and had achieved proficiency in Hebrew, the latest language to fascinate him and his study; Nawab Sir Ahmed Husain Amin Jung Bahadur documented his engaging in academic theological and legal debate with learned Ulema in Arabic and Farsi.
+At his death, he had mastered Arabic, Greek, and Italian, and had achieved proficiency in Hebrew, the latest language to fascinate him and his study; Nawab Sir Ahmed Husain Amin Jung Bahadur documented his engaging in academic theological and legal debate with learned Ulema in Arabic and Persian.